Encharted Cook

 Color drawings of 15 culinary herbs with text overlay.

-Get special tips for using fresh and dried herbs.
+Discover the magic of adding herbs to make food taste more exciting and delicious.
+Here is your guide, complete with special tips for using both fresh and dried herbs.
 Plus the iconic dishes that are known for the use of a specific herb.

 Jump to: